Sore Throat vs Strep Symptoms: How To Tell The Difference

 Sore Throat Symptoms

-A sore throat can be caused by allergens, like pollen and dust or even food, or sometimes bacterial infections.
-The most common culprits, however, are flu and viral infections and will not respond to the course of antibiotics.
+A sore or itchy throat can be caused by many things, including allergens like pollen and dust, intolerances to food, or sometimes bacterial infections.
+The most common culprits are viral infections like influenza.

 - Moderate fever